saltysystems/overworld/README.md

 =================================================
 Goblet is a multiplayer game server powered by Erlang/OTP.
-The project is focused on building tools for the creation of persistent multiplayer worlds, including account management, player progression, zones, items & inventory, NPCs, scripting and more.
+The project is focused on building tools for the creation of persistent multiplayer worlds, including account management, database persistence, instances/sharding, NPCs, scripting and more.

-The project draws inspiration from classic large-scale multiplayer games like Ultima Online, EverQuest, Star Wars Galaxies, and the many colorful and creative worlds built with platforms like BYOND and Neverwinter Nights.
+The project draws inspiration from classic large-scale multiplayer games like Ultima Online, EverQuest, Star Wars Galaxies, and the many colorful and creative user-generated worlds built with platforms like BYOND and Neverwinter Nights.

 Goblet is Free Software, licensed under the Affero General Public License v3.